Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/licenses/the-expanded-auslan-corpus/placeholder/all/v1/index.md

 <br>

 This is a placeholder license for the forthcoming Expanded Auslan Corpus collection.
 Access to the materials is not yet available online, but is available on request.
-To request access, contact Trevor Johnston (trevor.johnston@monash.edu).
+To request access, contact Louisa Willoughby (louisa.willoughby@monash.edu).

 <br>